biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Several parameter have automatically selected for you.
 In the "p-metric" field enter "unweighted Unifrac" and in the "i-tree" field enter "/databases/gg/13_8/trees/97_otus.tree", and click "Add Command".

-To create the beta group significance analysis, select select "beta_group_significance" from the drop-down menu.
+To create the beta group significance analysis, select "beta_group_significance" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/significance_matrix.png
    :align:   center